 With much confusion around the deadline for ASC 842, it’s important to make a distinction between public and private companies.

-For public companies, the deadline for ASC 842 was effective for reporting periods beginning from December 15, 2018, i.e. from financial years ending December 31 for most companies.
+The effective date of ASC 842 for public companies Is for reporting periods starting from December 15, 2018, i.e aligning with financial years ending on December 31 for most companies.

 ASC 842 Deadline: What To Do Right Now